 The outstanding small arms that it brought were, in large part, responsible for the 1st Airborne Division’s ability to continue putting up a fierce defense against overwhelming odds.
 Automatic arms like the Vickers water-cooled machine gun and the incomparable Bren light machine gun provided the suppressing fire that was continuing to hold off relentless German attacks.
 The standard-issue rifle of British forces, the long-serving .303 British-cal.
 Lee-Enfield rifle, in its No. 4 variant, was abundant during the battle.
 A sprinkling of No. 4 Mk I (T) rifles provided the 1st Airborne Division with a precision sniping platform second to none.

-For combat at closer ranges, there were pistols like the venerable Browning 9 mm Luger Hi-Power (manufactured in Toronto, Canada by John Inglis and Co.), the Enfield No. 2 .38/200 revolver, and of course submachine guns.
+For combat at closer ranges, there were pistols like the venerable Colt 1911 in .45 ACP (no Browning 9 mm Luger High Powers manufactured in Toronto, Canada by John Inglis and Co. had been delivered yet), the Enfield No. 2 .38/200 revolver, and of course submachine guns.
 The Sten fought this battle in its newest version—the Mk V, easily recognizable thanks to its wooden pistol grip, fore-grip and buttstock.
 Although the Mk V improved on the ergonomic features of the old Mk II Sten, a replacement was already under development.
 Earlier that year, the British Army called for a lighter and more accurate submachine gun to replace the Sten, and Sterling Armaments Co. submitted a design that had promise.
 Created by George William Patchett, it fired the 9 mm Luger cartridge from the open bolt using Sten magazines and weighed a pound less than the Sten.
 But Patchett’s experimental submachine gun was still in development at the time, and only six prototypes had been produced up to that point.
 For many years it was thought that a few Patchetts fought with the 1st Airborne Division in Holland, but it is now known that all six of the existing prototypes remained in England throughout Operation MARKET GARDEN and that the Sten was the only British submachine gun involved in the Airborne part of the battle.